|

 for those just starting out and Advanced

-Level classes, Pre-Novice through Utility for those wishing to compete in
+Level classes, Competition Skills (previously known as Pre-Novice) through Utility for those wishing to compete in

 Obedience Trials.
 We offer classes to prepare students for